 Policy Focus: Reducing Drugged Driving

 Ed Wood has become a recognized leader in promoting effective drug per se laws, beginning in his home state of Colorado.
 His intense quest began 2 years ago, after drivers with multiple drugs in their bodies caused a collision that killed his son Brian and severely injured his son’s wife.
 The drivers received a light sentence based on careless driving rather than driving under the influence of drugs (DUID) since, as the defense attorney pointed out, “It is not illegal to drive with illegal drugs in your body.”
 Spurred to action, Ed founded “Deception Pass 3,” a network for DUID victims to advocate for drugged driving laws, especially effective drug per se laws.
 Read his blog post here.

 Working to decrease the prescription drug epidemic through education, treatment, and law enforcement partnership.

 Karen Kelly has served as President/CEO of Operation UNITE (Unlawful Narcotics Investigations, Treatment, and Education) since its creation in 2003.
-Under her leadership, UNITE has taken a holistic approach to prescription drug abuse across southern and eastern Kentucky, spearheading many successful initiatives aimed at youth and community education; providing assistance for individuals seeking treatment and recovery for an addiction; and coordinating multi-jurisdictional law enforcement responses to drug trafficking and diversion.
+Under her leadership, UNITE has taken a holistic approach to prescription drug use across southern and eastern Kentucky, spearheading many successful initiatives aimed at youth and community education; providing assistance for individuals seeking treatment and recovery for substance use disorders; and coordinating multi-jurisdictional law enforcement responses to drug trafficking and diversion.
 Read her blog post here.